Johnson refuses to rule out windfall tax on energy giants - NewsBreak

 Mr Johnson will urge Cabinet members to “bring the benefits of the Queen’s Speech to life” as they meet for an away-day in Stoke-on-Trent, Staffordshire.

+He has told ministers to “go faster” in delivering ideas to alleviate the cost-of-living crisis, but resisted growing pressure to hold an emergency budget.

-Downing Street said ministers will discuss how the new legislation will boost the economy, improve living standards and level up opportunities across the country.
+Downing Street said the Cabinet will discuss how the new legislation will boost the economy, improve living standards and level up opportunities across the country during the meeting on Thursday.

-Mr Johnson suggested that the Government will be coming forward with more assistance for hard-pressed families in July.

-Downing Street was forced to deny that ministers are preparing an emergency budget to deal with the cost-of-living crisis after the Prime Minister suggested in the Queen’s Speech debate on Tuesday that there would be more help in the days to come.
+Ministers will also speak about forthcoming major events, including the Queen’s Platinum Jubilee and Commonwealth Games.

+But No 10 made no suggestion that fresh measures to address the cost-of-living crisis are to be announced over the course of the day, instead saying there will be discussion about the benefits of plans already announced in Tuesday’s speech.

 Comments / 0